 For creative writing students, ENGL 499 has a tripartite structure consisting of: (1) a critical essay, (2) a body of creative work, and (3) a self‑analysis or self‑evaluation.
 The critical essay is designed to give the creative writing student an opportunity to come to terms with an author, genre, or movement that has influenced their; this paper should be approximately 12-15 pages.
 The amount or length of the student’s creative work will vary according to genre and will be determined in consultation with the adviser.
 The self‑evaluation is of no prescribed length and should focus on the creative work done for the Honors Project.

 REQUIREMENTS FOR GRADUATION IN ENGLISH WITH HONORS

 - Satisfactory performance (with a cumulative GPA of 3.5 or above) in English courses totaling not less than 39 credits, of which six will be Honors credits

 - Satisfactory completion of ENGL 399, Introduction to Honors Project (two Honors credits)

 - Satisfactory completion of ENGL 499, Senior Honors Project (four Honors credits)

-- Passing of an Honors Oral Examination.
+- Passing of an Honors Oral Defense.